 Purple is the color associated with royalty.
 It symbolizes nobility, spirituality, and prosperity.
 Color psychologists suggest that we wear purple to convey an air of mystery, wisdom, and trust.
 However, they warn that too much purple makes one appear pretentious and artificial.

 To inspire you to wear just the right amount of this royal hue, I’ve styled three off-duty outfits with fun accessories that include pieces from the TruFaux Jewels boutique.
-As a bonus at the end, I’ve included snapshots of three on-duty outfits adorned with more jewels from my February Birthstone collection.
+As a bonus at the end, I’ve included snapshots of three on-duty outfits adorned with more jewels from the February Birthstone collection.

 How to Wear It

 1. The v-neck of a sweater, blouse, or tee shirt is the perfect place to show off a necklace with a drop or pendant.
 You’ll want the pendant to fall above your neckline.
-This example features my Amethyst Molded Glass Art Deco Necklace with Drop.
+This example features this Amethyst Molded Glass Art Deco Necklace with Drop.
 Simple sterling hoops or studs are the perfect earring accompaniment.

-2. My Amethyst & Sterling Flower 1940s Bracelet adds color, texture, and shine to a jeans, tee shirt, and sweater outfit like this one.
+2. This Amethyst & Sterling Flower 1940s Bracelet adds color, texture, and shine to a jeans, tee shirt, and sweater outfit like this one.
 Just roll back your sleeves to show off your jewel.
 Add simple stud earrings in amethyst or sterling, or wear silver hoops to complete your accessories.

-3. This outfit is so colorful that it needs only my Amethyst & Filigree Art Deco Earrings as the finishing touch.
+3. This outfit is so colorful that it needs only these Amethyst & Filigree Art Deco Earrings as the finishing touch.
 These earrings, which can be modified for pierced ears, are part of a set that includes a matching pendant.

 For More Inspiration